Keyboard shortcuts

 use std::geo2d::Circle;

-// `inner` is declared as property and maybe read from
+// `inner` is declared as property

 prop inner = outer / 2;

-// generate wheel (and use property inner)
+// generate wheel (and use property `outer` and `inner`)

-Circle(r = outer) - Circle(r = inner);
+Circle(radius = outer) - Circle(radius = inner);

 }